bangxiangyong/xai-coalition-bae/README.md

 ## Contributions

+- Formulation of two sensor attribution methods for BAE based on mean and epistemic uncertainty of negative log-likelihood estimate.
+- Development of Coalitional BAE.
+- Quantitative evaluation metrics for explainable HI based on covariate shift of sensors.
+- Finding of misleading explanations due to correlation in outputs.

 ## Code descriptions

 `unsupervised_zema_emc_bae_v5.py` : Main execution of agent network with customisable parameters.
 This produces raw csv results to be analysed.